Your Marketing Team Can Update the Site, and Every Page Now Loads in Four Seconds

 Exactly what you get

 A clean, fast custom WordPress theme that keeps the easy editing your Grand Rapids marketing team needs while dropping the page-builder bloat that's hurting your rankings, plus the custom post types and integrations your content actually requires.
 If you have dealers or locations, multisite gives each its own site under one roof.
-It connects to your CRM for leads, supports a website redesign, and feeds business intelligence dashboards for content performance.
+It connects to your CRM for leads, supports a website redesign, and feeds business intelligence (BI) dashboards for content performance.

 How to choose a developer in Grand Rapids